nandedamana/improved-tnum-mul/README.md

 ## Options

-- `--commutative`: try both `P*Q` and `Q*P`; then pick the best based on the popcount of result.mask.
+- `--commutative`: try both `P*Q` and `Q*P`; then pick the best based on the popcount of result.mask (only for the new algorithm).

 - `--bits N`: set the range to [0, 2^N) (for each of P.mask, P.value,
   Q.mask, and Q.value, excluding the ill-formed ones).